bc-compsci-club/club-connect/.github/ISSUE_TEMPLATE/suggestion.md

 ---
-name: Feature request
+name: Suggest a Feature
-about: Suggest an idea for this project
+about: Suggest a feature for the website
-title: ''
+title: 'Suggestion: '
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---